-Zoe Preece works as an artist from Fireworks Clay Studios in Cardiff.
+Zoe Preece works from Fireworks Clay Studios in Cardiff, UK.
 She studied Ceramics at Cardiff School of Art and Design (2000), completed a Masters in Ceramics also at Cardiff School of Art and Design (2010), and a PGCE (FE/HE) at Cardiff University (2013).
-She currently lectures on the BA Artist: Designer, Maker programme at Cardiff School of Art and Design, and is Ceramic Tutor for UWC Atlantic College.
+She works as associate lecturer at Cardiff School of Art and Design, and ceramic tutor for UWC Atlantic College.
 Zoe has exhibited both nationally and internationally.
-She was recently awarded the Gold Medal for Craft and Design, the CASW Purchase Prize and the Josef Herman Award – the People’s Choice at Y Lle Celf, The National Eisteddfod of Wales (2018); she was a juror prize winner in the international exhibition Materials: Hard and Soft, Denver, US (2017); she was selected for the Biennale International de Vallauris, Creation Contemporaine et Ceramique (2016), and for the artist in residence programme ‘Makers Using Technology’, Design Forum (2015).
-In 2015, she co-curated an exhibition titled The Sensorial Object, with Dr. Natasha Mayo.
-Other recent group exhibitions include selection for The National Eisteddfod of Wales (2015, 2014, 2011), and the British Ceramic Biennial (2011).
+She was recently awarded the Gold Medal for Craft and Design, the CASW Purchase Prize and the Josef Herman Award – the People’s Choice at Y Lle Celf at the National Eisteddfod of Wales (2018) and was a juror prize winner in the international exhibition Materials: Hard and Soft, Denver, US (2017).
+Her work is in public collections in the National Museum of Wales, Cardiff and the Museum of Craft and Design, Denver, US.

 “My current practise takes the domestic realm as the site of its enquiry.
 I make intimate but nameless still lives that speak of the ordinary and the human.
 Through focused attention on everyday domestic objects and ordinary scenes, my work endeavours to engage with the intangible, disquieting and emotive aspects of life through material processes and form.